Master of Arts in Addiction Counseling (M.A.)

-With 12 additional hours of coursework, Liberty University’s Master of Arts in Addiction Counseling degree (48-hour) meets the current academic education and degree requirements established by the Virginia Board of Counseling for licensure as a Licensed Substance Abuse Treatment Professional (LSATP) and exceeds those set for certification as a Certified Substance Abuse Counselor (CSAC).
+Liberty University’s Master of Arts in Addiction Counseling degree (48-hour) exceeds the requirements set for certification as a Certified Substance Abuse Counselor (CSAC) and, with 12 additional hours of coursework, meets the current academic education and degree requirements established by the Virginia Board of Counseling for licensure as a Licensed Substance Abuse Treatment Professional (LSATP).
 The faculty provide quality professional training from a faith-based perspective.
-The purpose of the programs is to produce ethically and spiritually aware addiction counselors who possess the knowledge, values, skills, and personal disposition to promote the mental health and holistic wellness of individuals and families across diverse populations.
+The purpose of the program is to produce ethically and spiritually aware addiction counselors who possess the knowledge, values, skills, and personal dispositions to promote the mental health and holistic wellness of individuals and families across diverse populations.
 This purpose is achieved, in significant measure, through offering rigorous academic programs, dynamic online interaction with faculty, and carefully structured internships.
 Students interested in licensure or certification in addiction counseling in states other than Virginia are required to contact the licensing boards of those states to obtain copies of their licensure laws and regulations.
 These will help students ensure they take all courses necessary for licensure or certification in addiction counseling in those states.
 The M.A. in Addiction Counseling does not lead to licensure as a licensed professional counselor or licensed marriage and family therapist.

 Program Learning Outcomes